SwiftWeekly/swiftweekly.github.io/CONTRIBUTING.md

 *Contributions are welcome and encouraged!* :tada:

-### Translating :scroll:

-Interested in translating content?
-Great!
-[Open an issue][issueLink] to start the conversation.

 ### Content Suggestions :memo:

 Something you want to share or have included in the newsletter?
 Please [open an issue][issueLink] and provide the following: